backstage/backstage/docs/overview/roadmap.md

 - **Security Plan (and Strategy):** The purpose of the Security Strategy is to move another step along the path to maturing the platform, setting the expectations of any adopters from a security standpoint.
-- **Search 1.0:** Fix the few remaining issues to get Backstage Search platform up to 1.0
+- **Search 1.0:** Fix the few remaining issues to get Backstage Search platform up to 1.0 ([here](https://github.com/backstage/backstage/milestone/27) and [here](https://github.com/backstage/backstage/milestone/28))
 - **TechDocs Addon framework and Addons:** Addons are TechDocs features that are added on top of the base docs like code experience.
 An example would be a feature that showed comments on the page.
 We plan to add an Addon framework and open source a selection of the Addons that we use internally at Spotify.
   Further Addons can then be added by the Community.
-- **Composable Homepage 1.0:** Driving this to 1.0 and adding some composable elements.
+- **Composable Homepage 1.0:** Driving this to 1.0 by adding some composable components.
 - **[GraphQL](https://graphql.org/) support:** Introduce the ability to query Backstage backend services with a standard query language for APIs.
 - **Telemetry:** To efficiently generate logging and metrics in such a way that adopters can get insights so that Backstage can be monitored and improved.
 - **Improved UX design:** Provide a better Backstage user experience through visual guidelines and templates, especially navigation across plug-ins and portal functionalities.

 ## Completed milestones